zackify/reactview/Readme.md

 ###Todos

-I'd like to add a way to inject props into the component from the command line and abstract the React.render away from the component.
+- remove the need for React.render in your component
+- add in hot reloading
-Feel free to send a pull request.
+- whatever you send in a pull request